MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 # Setup Guide
-For this guide I'm assuming you have a Home Assistant Server running on one system, and a separate Raspberry Pi with some form of Debian distro installed and a 1-Wire sensor.
-You'll need sudo/admin access on these systems.
-Apart from that, we're going to build this from scratch.
 Let's get this show on the road!

 <br>